Last Updated on May 25, 2022 by Neera Bhardwaj

 What are dividends?

-So, dividends are the part of the profit that shareholders earn on their shares for being part owners of the company.
+So, dividends are part of the profit that shareholders earn on their shares for being part owners of the company.
 Dividends can be paid in cash, stock, or other forms.
 Companies declare dividends at their board meetings, and the shareholders’ approval is a must for dividend declaration.

 How to earn dividends?